senchalabs/jsduck/README.md

 The latest ext-4.0.6 release will produce only few warnings, so use that if you can get it.

-Finally, to get more similar result to the [official Ext JS 4 documentation][official], copy over the doc-resources directory, which contains the images referenced by the documentation:

-    $ cp -r ext-4.0.2a/docs/doc-resources your/docs/doc-resources

 Note that the resulting documentation will only contain the API documentation.
 Guides, videos and examples will not be present.